fusion-energy/paramak/docs/source/index.rst

 the majority of the features, and incorporating additional capabilities is straightforward for developers with Python knowledge.

+You might also be interested in the `paramak-neutronics <https://github.com/fusion-energy/paramak-neutronics>`_
+which is a separate module that adds neutronics capabilties.

 .. raw:: html

       <iframe width="560" height="315" src="https://www.youtube.com/embed/fXboew3U7rw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>